Photo: Our Birch Bark Panels

 2. Envision the purpose or function

-Let’s say you’re looking to add some comfort and warmth to your floors, then instead of using a synthetic fabric rug, you could think about a soft and insulating natural material.
+Let’s say you’re looking to add some comfort and warmth to your floors.
+Instead of using a synthetic fabric rug, think about a soft and insulating natural material.
 For example, sustainably sourced wool is an amazing choice.
 Plus, it has excellent sound absorbing properties.

 Another example is bamboo.
 Because it can withstand extreme changes in humidity and temperature, it’s a great choice for bathroom and kitchen decorating.